Upcoming events in 2026

 Emphasis will be on herding/working skills for ranch and farm dogs.

-previous instinct testing or exposure to stock.
+Participating dogs must have had previous instinct testing or exposure to stock.

 Click here to download/view our liability Waiver.